-WASHINGTON – The Federal Emergency Management Agency (FEMA) announced today that it is seeking applicants for the Youth Preparedness Council, which brings together teens from across the country who are interested and engaged in community preparedness.
-Council members are selected based on their dedication to public service, their efforts in making a difference in their communities, and their potential to expand their impact as national leaders for preparedness.
+WASHINGTON – Today, FEMA announced the agency will start accepting applicants for the Youth Preparedness Council.
+This program brings teens together from across the country who are interested and engaged in community preparedness.
+Council members are selected based on their dedication to public service, their efforts in making a difference in their communities and their potential to expand their impact as national leaders for emergency preparedness.
 Students in 8th through 11th grade are eligible to apply.

 Youth interested in applying to the Council must submit a completed application form, provide two letters of recommendation, and academic records.
-All applications and supporting materials must be received no later than March 18th, 2018, 11:59 p.m.
-PST in order to be eligible.
-New council members will be announced in May 2018.
+All applications and supporting materials must be received no later than 11:59 p.m.
+Pacific, March 31.
+New council members will be announced in May.